 A respected and accredited program

-The Master of Counseling (MCoun) program is taught by renowned counseling faculty within OSU's College of Education.
+The M.Coun. program is taught by renowned counseling faculty within OSU's College of Education.
 The program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), as well as Oregon's Teacher Standards and Practices Commission (TSPC).
 In addition, being a graduate of a CACREP program gives you a competitive career advantage and a greater chance for acceptance into a doctoral program in counseling.